 The first annual Lost Lake Festival was a smashing success with over 45,000 people attending.
 This festival, hosted by SuperFly, took place at Steele Indian School Park in Phoenix, Arizona.
 With the light rail operating just outside of the park, it was convenient to travel from the Phoenix metro area.
 The lineup of musical artists was diverse and featured talent from all genres.
 The Killers, Chance the Rapper and Odesza headlined the festival and were supported by Snakehips, Dreamcar, Lil Yachty, and Ludacris amongst others.

 One artist who really surprised us with his DJ set was Lil Jon.
-Having previously worked with artists E-40, Ice Cube, Miley Cyrus, Machine Gun Kelly and Britney Spears he is a stranger to few genres.
+Having previously worked with artists E-40, Ice Cube (whose beard you should read all about here), Miley Cyrus, Machine Gun Kelly and Britney Spears he is a stranger to few genres.
 Lil Jon showed his control over the soundscape by mixing the electronic experience with classic club bangers.
 Another artist who stood out was Big Gigantic, with their funkadelic remixes and heavy vibrations.
 Playing through the sunset he got the funk down, leaving the crowd energized with groovy wubs.

 With Odesza’s new album release just days before the festival, expectations were raised high for their performance.
 With a full-on drum line, fire, and a cocktail of new visuals, Odesza proceeded to blow our expectations away.
 This performance had it all, integrating the classic Odesza percussion and keyboard sounds tones with all new vocals.
 The result was a breathtaking performance.
 Lost Lake was lucky to be one of the first few crowds to enjoy their new music.